What is a Condominium?

 As a result, the sole distinction between a condominium and an apartment is ownership.
 In most cases, a condo is something you own, whereas an apartment is something you rent.

-What are the Requirements for a Condominium?
+Requirements for a condominium

 The declaration of covenants, conditions, and restrictions is a legal document that outlines the rules that apply to condominium unit owners.
 The appropriate usage of the unit is defined in this document.
 It explains how the owner uses both limited and general shared places.
 The declaration specifies the criteria for appointing the board of the homeowners’ association, which oversees the development.